keerthitejakonuri/LinkedList/README.md

 # LinkedList
-create a linked list and used for a simple demonstration.
+created a linked list and used for a simple demonstration.

 Introduction: